 This year, I pinned some of my favorite personal items, poems, photos, and postcards to a bulletin board and leaned it against the wall behind my desk.
 It was nice to look at while doing work and something I continued to add to throughout the year.

-Butterfly Chair fits in most dorm rooms and can be changed with each school year if covered with a different tapestry.
-I used a rainbow beach blanket because I didn’t like the original color of the chair, but you can really use anything.
+A dish chair fits most dorm rooms and can be changed each school year if covered with a diverse tapestry or comforter.
+I used a rainbow beach blanket because I wouldn’t say I liked the original chair color, but you can use anything.
 Even an old bed sheet would work.

 Another great option, if you have the space, is a small couch with the option of storage cubes.
-A lounger that doubles as somewhere to put your shoes, food, or clothes is always a plus.
+A lounger doubles as somewhere to put your shoes, food, or clothes is always a plus.

 I used my brother’s old couch from Pottery Barn Teen, covered it with a tablecloth, and purchased the storage cubes from their website.
 Futons can also be very comfortable and are great for extra seating if you have the space.

 Make sure you find out what appliances are allowed in your dorm before you start thinking about your college kitchen.
 Having a mini-fridge, microwave, and electric kettle is wonderful, but each dorm and college have different rules.